Which of the following compounds is a meso compound? | Study Prep in Pearson+

 1

-Identify the definition of a meso compound: it is an achiral compound that contains multiple stereocenters and an internal plane of symmetry, making it optically inactive despite having chiral centers.
+Step 1: Understand what a meso compound is.
+A meso compound is an achiral molecule that contains multiple stereocenters but has an internal plane of symmetry, making it optically inactive despite having chiral centers.

-Examine each compound's structure to determine the number of stereocenters and check for symmetry.
-For example, 2,3-dibromopentane has two stereocenters at carbons 2 and 3, but the molecule lacks symmetry due to the pentane backbone.
+Step 2: Identify the stereocenters in each compound.
+Look for carbon atoms bonded to four different groups, which are potential chiral centers.

-Focus on 2,3-dibromobutane, which has two stereocenters at carbons 2 and 3.
-Assign configurations (R or S) to these centers and check if the (2R,3S) or (2S,3R) stereoisomer has an internal plane of symmetry.
+Step 3: Analyze the symmetry of each compound.
+For a compound to be meso, it must have at least two stereocenters and an internal plane of symmetry that divides the molecule into two mirror-image halves.

 Watch next